-See standing orders 5(i) and (j) below for the different rules that apply in the election of the Chairman of the Council at the annual meeting of the council. - Unless standing orders provide otherwise, voting on a question shall be by a show of hands.
+See standing orders 5(h) and (i) below for the different rules that apply in the election of the Chairman of the Council at the annual meeting of the council. - s Unless standing orders provide otherwise, voting on a question shall be by a show of hands.
 At the request of a councillor, the voting on any question shall be recorded so as to show whether each councillor present and voting gave his vote for or against that question.
-Such a request shall be made before moving on to the next item of business on the agenda. - s The minutes of a meeting shall include an accurate record of the following: - i. the time and place of the meeting; - ii. the names of councillors present and absent; reasons for absence and the reason given accepted by the meeting; - iii. all apologies for absence should be submitted to the Clerk in writing prior to the beginning of the meeting; - iv. interests that have been declared by councillors and non-councillors with voting rights;
+Such a request shall be made before moving on to the next item of business on the agenda. - t The minutes of a meeting shall include an accurate record of the following: - i. the time and place of the meeting; - ii. the names of councillors present and absent; reasons for absence and the reason given accepted by the meeting; - iii. all apologies for absence should be submitted to the Clerk in writing prior to the beginning of the meeting; - iv. interests that have been declared by councillors and noncouncillors with voting rights; - v. the grant of dispensations (if any) to councillors and noncouncillors with voting rights; - vi. whether a councillor or non-councillor with voting rights left the meeting when matters that they held interests in were being considered; - vii. if there was a public participation session; and viii. the resolutions made.

-- v. whether a councillor or non-councillor with voting rights left the meeting when matters that they held interests in were being considered; - vi. if there was a public participation session; and - vii. the resolutions made. - A councillor or a non-councillor with voting rights who has a disclosable pecuniary interest or another interest as set out in the council's code of conduct in a matter being considered at a meeting is subject to statutory limitations or restrictions under the code on his right to participate and vote on that matter. - No business may be transacted at a meeting unless at least one-third of the whole number of members of the council are present and in no case shall the quorum of a meeting be less than three.

-See standing order 4d (viii) below for the quorum of a committee or sub-committee meeting.

-- V If a meeting is or becomes inquorate no business shall be transacted and the meeting shall be closed.
-The business on the agenda for the meeting shall be adjourned to another meeting. - w A meeting shall not exceed a period of 2 hours.
+- U A councillor or a non-councillor with voting rights who has a disclosable pecuniary interest or another interest as set out in the council's code of conduct in a matter being considered at a meeting is subject to statutory limitations or restrictions under the code on his right to participate and vote on that matter. - No business may be transacted at a meeting unless at least onethird of the whole number of members of the council are present and in no case shall the quorum of a meeting be less than three.
+See standing order 4d (viii) below for the quorum of a committee or sub-committee meeting. - w If a meeting is or becomes inquorate no business shall be transacted and the meeting shall be closed.
+The business on the agenda for the meeting shall be adjourned to another meeting. - x A meeting shall not exceed a period of 2 hours.
+If moved by the Chair and agreeable to a majority of members present, a meeting can be extended by up to a maximum of 30 minutes.